m0xpd/SubHarmonics/README.md

 The sub-harmonic generation and all signal processing is performed in hardware.

-A small (PIC) microcontroller is used to read the potentiometers and CV inputs that set the dividers.
+A small (PIC) microcontroller is used to read the potentiometers and CV inputs and set the dividers.

 Details of the two PCBs and front panel are provided in the [Hardware](https://github.com/m0xpd/SubHarmonics/tree/main/Hardware) folder.
 Code for the 16F676 PIC is presented in the Controller folder.